Kairos-Afrika/sms-node/README.md

 - [Creating an instance](#creating-an-instance)

 ## Features
+- Send Quick SMS
+- Send Bulk SMS
+- Ping the status of an already sent SMS
+- Check your account balance
+- Provides method chaining under-the-hood
+- Supports typescript from the get-go
+- Unsubscribed to method calls with the `unsubscribe()` method from `rxjs`

 ### Installation
 Quickly use the package by running either of the below commands

+Using npm:
 ```bash
 npm i @kairos/sms
 ```
 or
+Using yarn:
 ```bash
 yarn add @kairos/sms
 ```
-## Request Structure
+### Request Structure
-Find the request structure when making an API request.
+Find the request structure when making an API request for Quick SMS.
 ```json
 {
     "to": "xxxxxxxxx",